 You begin by studying the Legal Skills module, which aims to introduce a foundation of legal knowledge and includes an introductory online workshop prior to commencing the course in full.
 This provides a solid start to your journey and builds a fluency with the subject material that will empower you to progress through the rest of the GDL course.

 Seven foundation modules are also studied, providing a broad insight into the legal knowledge required to prosper in the legal professions.
 These include: Contract Law, Criminal Law, Law of Torts, Constitutional Law, Equity and Trusts, Land Law, and European Union Law.

-You will also submit an Independent Legal Research Project on the topic of your choice, with the full supervision and insight from an academic member of staff within the Lancashire Law School.
+You will also submit an Independent Legal Research Project on the topic of your choice, with the full supervision and insight from an academic member of staff within the School of Law and Social Science.
 This is an opportunity to really develop your knowledge and expertise in an area that aligns with your interest and career aspirations, and work closely with academic staff who possess expert knowledge and professional insights.